JoeUgly/Ringfingers_Roster/README.md

 <br/><br/>
 ## Summary
-Scans through your DS3 gameplay videos and records the name of each player who enters or leaves the world.\
+Scans through your DS3 gameplay videos and saves the name of each player who enters or leaves the world.\
 The program outputs a list of player names, along with the name of each video which they were found in.

 Use case:\